devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 # JWT Pizza Service infrastructure automation

-For the last step in your backend DevOps automation, you will create a CloudFormation template that will allow you to quickly setup and teardown the ECS and ALB service configuration that hosts your JWT Pizza Service backend.
+For the last step in your backend DevOps automation, you will create a CloudFormation template that will allow you to quickly set up and tear down the ECS and ALB service configuration that hosts your JWT Pizza Service backend.

 ## Delete the manual deployment

-Before you do that you should need delete all of the existing AWS infrastructure that you created previously.
+Before you do that you need to delete all of the existing AWS infrastructure that you created previously.
 You can then rebuild the infrastructure using CloudFormation stack automation.

 To delete the backend infrastructure you can simply delete the ECS jwt-pizza-service cluster.
 This should cause the ECS jwt-pizza-service service and EC2 ALB load balancer to also be deleted.